liamsmith3194/ace-of-steaks/README.md

 ![Booking Page - Form](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/booking-page.PNG)

--   Bookings must be submitted one day in advance and maximum 30 days prior.?????
+-   Bookings must be submitted one day in advance and maximum 30 days prior.
 -   On a successful submission, the user will receive an automated email confirmation, showing the location, date and time and the number of guests.
 -   Also on a successful submission, the user will be redirected to the 'Manage Booking' page.
 -   If the date and time isn't available on submit, the user is greeted with a validation error "Date and/or time not available, please try again."